pr0khorovmaksim/CloudDefender_V1_VIPER/README.md

 **The user can perform the following actions with the cloud storage:**

-* Creation and removal of a folder with its contents by the user;
+* Creation and removal of a folder with its contents;
-* Uploading and downloading the file by the user from the server;
+* Uploading, downloading, updating, deleting a file from the server;
-* Delete, update files;
 * Sharing access to a folder by one user to another.

 **The mobile application supports the following file types:**